Revise Annuity logo

 Regulatory Compliance

 Annuity providers are regulated by state laws and must adhere to strict guidelines to ensure fairness and transparency.
-The application ensures compliance with:
+The application ensures compliance with Anti-Money Laundering (AML) regulations to verify the legitimacy of your funds and Know Your Customer (KYC) requirements to confirm your identity and better understand your investment needs.

 Protecting Consumers